Kim Wise of Mentor Resources and Dale Thomas Vaughan discuss mentoring and its impact on men.

 One - Fernando Torres and Luis Aragones

 The Spanish National Team is one of the greatest soccer teams of all time.
-Between 2006 and 2014, the one 2 Euro Cups and one World Cup.
+Between 2006 and 2014, they won two Euro Cups and one World Cup.

 Their amazing run began when Torres scored a legendary goal in the final of 2008 to give Spain its first title in 44 years.
 Aragones was the team manager.
 The players launched him onto their shoulders in celebration of the victory and Aragones’s last match as head manager.